BlocksKit/BlocksKit/README.md

 License
 =======

-BlocksKit is created and maintained by [Pandamonia LLC](https://github.com/pandamonia) under the MIT license.  **The project itself is free for use in any and all projects.**  You can use BlocksKit in any project, public or private, with or without attribution.
+BlocksKit is created and maintained by [Pandamonia LLC](https://github.com/pandamonia) under the MIT license.  **The project itself is free for use in any and all projects.**  You can use BlocksKit in any project, public or private, with or without attribution - though we prefer attribution!
+It helps us.

 Unsure about your rights?
 [Read more.](http://pandamonia.github.com/BlocksKit/index.html#license)

-All of the included code is licensed either under BSD, MIT, or is in the public domain.
-A full list of contributors exists on the [project page](http://pandamonia.github.com/BlocksKit/index.html#contributors).
-Individual credits exist in the header files and documentation.
+Individual credits for included code exist in the header files and documentation.
 We thank them for their contributions to the open source community.